ever-guild/homebrew-stable/README.md

 ## Use

+Tap a formula repository:

     brew tap tonsoft/stable

+Install software:

     brew install tonos-cli
     brew install ton-sdk
+    brew install tvm-solc

-    brew install --head tvm-linker # Due to the lack of a stable tag, you must install from the master, see issue2 brew install tvm-solc
+> Due to the lack of a stable tag for `tvm-linker`, you must install from the master, see [ISSUE#2](https://github.com/tonsoft/homebrew-stable/issues/2).

+    brew install --head tvm-linker

 ## Develop